apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/openfile.md

 1. `read()`, `seek()` and positioned read calls MAY use a position across/beyond this length but below the actual length of the file.
    Implementations MAY raise `EOFExceptions` in such cases, or they MAY return data.

+#### `fs.option.openfile.split.start` and `fs.option.openfile.split.end`

+Declare the start and end of the split when a file has been split for processing in pieces.

+1. Filesystems MAY assume that the length of the file is greater than or equal to the value of `fs.option.openfile.split.end`.
+1. And that they MAY raise an exception if the client application reads past the value set in `fs.option.openfile.split.end`.
+1. The pair of options MAY be used to optimise the read plan, such as setting the content range for GET requests, or using the split end as an implicit declaration of the guaranteed minimum length of the file.
+1. If both options are set, and the split start is declared as greater than the split end, then the split start SHOULD just be reset to zero, rather than rejecting the operation.

+The split end value is the most useful as it can delinate the end of the input stream.
+The split start can be used to optimize any initial read offset for filesystem clients.

 ## Example